The Builder extension for Projects launches Builder's Visual Editor directly from any Visual Studio Code editor, including Cursor and Windsurf.

 - Desktop App

 Type your prompt into the Builder plugin's text box.
-Builder's AI tools will follow your prompt and make changes to your code, using your own codebase as its main frame of reference.
+Builder's AI tools follow your prompt and make changes to your code, using your own codebase as its main frame of reference.

 In the video below, a prompt is provided to Builder's plugin that suggests the creation of new reports and graphs at a particular route.
 These reports and graphs are added to the page, using the repository's color scheme and brand style.
 The changes are then committed to the codebase through VS Code's Source Control panel.